Stashing Pre-Built Nodes for Sharing

 % make status

 Synthesis is now back and it is marked “pre-built”, meaning it is forced always up-to-date until you remove it or run its clean target.
-Pulling does not remove the step from the stash.
-You can pull the same stashed step as many times as you want.
-Pulling will overwrite the existing step of the same name in your current directory.
-You can also “stash pop” to pull a pre-built step and then drop it from the stash.
+Pulling does not remove the node from the stash.
+You can pull the same stashed node as many times as you want.
+Pulling will overwrite the existing node of the same name in your current directory.
+You can also “stash pop” to pull a pre-built node and then drop it from the stash.

 Note

-It can be particularly useful for teams to share pre-built steps to enable others to start from an intermediate point in a fresh build.
-For example, we could stash pull on synthesis and continue onwards from there to do PnR without re-executing any of the earlier steps in the flow.
+It can be particularly useful for teams to share pre-built nodes to enable others to start from an intermediate point in a fresh build.
+For example, we could stash pull on synthesis and continue onwards from there to do PnR without re-executing any of the earlier nodes in the flow.

 First we link a build to a stash directory: